Willster419/RelhaxModpack/README.md

 **Why is there such a difference in install times?**

-_While inno setup single-threaded (as far as I can tell), mine is not.
+_While Inno setup single-threaded (as far as I can tell), mine is not.
 What does that mean?
 Looking at mod zip extraction, for example, when a file is extracted, it is reported to the GUI in a synchronous manner.
 This means that the modpack can only extract as fast as it can pump events to the GUI for each entry extracted in a zip file.
 This is where multi-threading come in.
 You can create a separate thread and have it only extract, and asynchronously report the progress to the GUI.
 This means three things:_

 - _The GUI is not laggy during install_
 - _The install is not frozen when the ui thread is blocked, like moving the window for example_